-French president announces new push for EU defense
+French leader Macron backs new push for united EU defense

-PARIS (AP) — French President Emmanuel Macron has announced a new push for European defense project, saying the continent’s security shouldn’t rely on the U.S.
+PARIS (AP) — French President Emmanuel Macron announced a new push Monday for a European defense project, saying the continent’s security shouldn’t rely so much on the United States.

-In a speech to French ambassadors in Paris on Monday, Macron said “it’s up to us” to guarantee Europe’s security and therefore its sovereignty.
+In a speech to French ambassadors in Paris, Macron said “Europe cannot rely on the United States only for its security.
+It’s up to us to meet our responsibilities and guarantee our security, and therefore European sovereignty.”

-He said discussions on defense cooperation should include all European countries and Russia, on condition progress is made with Moscow on Ukraine.
+He said discussions on defense cooperation should be extended to all European countries and Russia, on condition that progress is made with Moscow on the fighting in eastern Ukraine between the government and Russia-backed separatists.
+He did not elaborate.

-Macron was making a speech aimed at setting the roadmap of French diplomacy for the year to come.
+France is pushing for the full implementation of the 2015 Minsk peace agreement that was sponsored by France and Germany to settle the conflict in Ukraine, which has killed at least 10,000 people since 2014.

 Most Read Business Stories